Menu Hamburger Logo Menu close Logo

 Introduction to Pine Processionary Caterpillar

-Residents and visitors to Spain need to be aware of the Pine Processionary Caterpillar (Thaumetopoea Pityocampa), known in Spanish as the Oruga Procesionari de Pino, especially if you take pets for walks in parks near cities or go hiking with children and pets, or are near or underneath pine trees which often back the beaches of Spain.
+Residents and visitors to Spain need to be aware of the Pine Processionary Caterpillar (Thaumetopoea pityocampa), known in Spanish as the Oruga Procesionaria de Pino, especially if you take pets for walks in parks near cities, go hiking with children and pets, or are near or underneath pine trees, which often line the beaches of Spain.

-These caterpillars are covered with stinging hairs that can cause mild to severe allergies when they come into contact with human and animal skin. which makes them harmful to young children and adults and sometimes fatal to dogs and cats.
+These caterpillars are covered with stinging hairs that can cause mild to severe allergic reactions when they come into contact with human or animal skin.
+This makes them harmful to young children and adults and potentially fatal to dogs and cats.

-In this article I will explain what Processionary Caterpillar's are, symptoms of a sting, how to avoid them and precautions you should take when in nature in Spain.
+In this article I explain what Pine Processionary Caterpillars are, symptoms of a sting, how to avoid them, and the precautions you should take when out in nature in Spain.

 What are Pine Processionary Caterpillars

-Pine Processionary Caterpillars are usually around three to four centimetres (2 inches) long, with a warm yellow, orange, or brown colour.
-Their bodies are covered in millions of hairs which function as tiny poison barbs to protect themselves.
+Pine Processionary Caterpillars are usually around three to four centimetres (about 2 inches) long, with warm yellow, orange, or brown colouring.
+Their bodies are covered in millions of hairs that function as tiny poisonous barbs for protection.

-They hatch from eggs (normally in Spring) laid in large spiders web like nests that are found clinging between the needle leaves of pine trees.
-They build a nest which they use as a base while foraging on the pine trees until they are big enough to crawl down the tree to the ground where they form up into a chain (of up to two metres/yards in length) of caterpillars (hence the processionary name) to walk across the ground in search of an underground hide to mature into moths.
+They hatch from eggs (normally in spring) laid in large spider‑web‑like nests that cling between the needle leaves of pine trees.
+These nests act as a base while the caterpillars forage on the pine tree until they are large enough to descend to the ground.
+Once on the ground, they form a chain — sometimes up to two metres/yards long — of caterpillars (hence the name “processionary”) to search for a suitable underground place to pupate.

-Pine Processionary Caterpillars will nest in loose rocks or soil digging themselves down to form cocoons to mature into a moth.
-Studies of pine processionary caterpillars has shown that they travel long distances at night to feed on pine trees far from their nests, even in freezing temperatures.
+Pine Processionary Caterpillars will nest in loose soil or under rocks, digging down to form cocoons where they mature into moths.
+Studies show that they travel long distances at night to feed on pine trees far from their nests, even in freezing temperatures.
 They also travel during daylight in long chains.

-The mature Moth flies out, usually in autumn to eventually fly up in the pine trees and lay their eggs.
-Each individual moth can lay around 300 eggs in the sticky mass fastened to a pine needles.
+The mature moth emerges, usually in autumn, eventually flying back up into pine trees to lay eggs.
+Each moth can lay around 300 eggs in a sticky mass fastened to pine needles.

 Habitat of the Processionary Caterpillars in Spain

-Processionary caterpillars can be found in pine forests, or mixed tree forests that have pines, in Spain .
+Processionary caterpillars can be found in pine forests or mixed forests that contain pine trees in Spain.

 • Coastal (litoral) areas behind beaches and rocky coastline

-• Golf courses where there are pine trees
+• Golf courses where pine trees are present

 • Lower slopes of mountains where pine forests are abundant